rangsimanketkaew/deepcv/docs/usage/cp2k-with-plumed.md

-# Using CP2K with PLUMED for metadynamics simulation
+# Use CP2K with PLUMED for Metadynamics Simulation

 ## Prepare all necessary files